ebpf-networking/tunnel-cni/README.md

 / # ping 185.125.190.29                 // IP address of ubuntu.com
 ```

-The connection to all the above should be OK after the bashcni daemonset is installed.
+The connection to all the above should be OK after the daemonset is installed.

 ## Deleting the daemonset